 5. Tea is usually drunk in the morning, on an empty stomach, or during the day, before meals.

-The syrup is obtained by squeezing the sea buckthorn fruits and mixing the juice obtained with honey.
+The syrup is obtained by squeezing the fruits and mixing the juice obtained with honey.
 If you prepare the syrup at home, try to use honey and not sugar, to obtain a healthier and more aromatic product.

 If you are wondering what is good, you should know that the elixir thus obtained stimulates immunity, has anti-influenza, antiviral, anticancer, antioxidant effects, regulates the activity of the endocrine glands, and prevents aging.